jamalosman/banoffee/README.md

 Fork the project template from Github and install the following:
 - `$ sudo npm install -g gulp bower cucumber cordova ionic strongloop`
-- `$ sudo npm install` (to get all the dependencies)
+- `$ sudo npm install`.
+This will grab all of the project dependencies.
 - `$ gulp scripts`.
 Running this will generate your dist folder in ionic/www

 ## Configure Platforms

+Note: When installing the platforms, remember you don't need to run `$ cordova create hello com.example.hello "HelloWorld"`, since we have already created a project.
+Ignore this step in each of the platform installation instructions.

 ### iOS
 - Installation instructions can be found [here] (https://cordova.apache.org/docs/en/latest/guide/platforms/ios/index.html).
-- Note: You don't need to run `$ cordova create hello com.example.hello "HelloWorld"`, since we have already created a project.

 ### Android
 - Installation instructions can be found [here] (http://cordova.apache.org/docs/en/3.4.0/guide/platforms/android/index.html#Android%20Platform%20Guide).
 - Installation Links:
 	- [SDK Tools] (http://developer.android.com/sdk/index.html#Other).
 	- [Java for OSX 2015-001] (https://support.apple.com/kb/DL1572?locale=en_US).